Service Proposes to Reclassify Northern Long-Eared Bat as Endangered Under Endangered Species Act

 The Service’s review found that white-nose syndrome is expected to affect 100% of the northern long-eared bat’s U.S. range by 2025, spreading more quickly than anticipated across the continent.
 Data indicate white-nose syndrome has caused estimated declines of 97 to 100% of affected northern long-eared bat populations.

 Endangered species are those that are currently in danger of extinction, while threatened species are defined as likely to become endangered in the foreseeable future.
 The proposed reclassification, if finalized, would remove the current 4(d) rule as these rules may be applied only to threatened species.
-4(d) rule is one of the many tools of the ESA for protecting species listed as threatened.
+A 4(d) rule is one of the many tools of the ESA for protecting species listed as threatened.
 Typically, the Service uses 4(d) rules to incentivize positive conservation actions and streamline the regulatory process for minor impacts.

 The northern long-eared bat is found in 37 states and the District of Columbia in the eastern and north central United States and all Canadian provinces from the Atlantic Coast west to the southern Northwest Territories and eastern British Columbia.
 These bats spend winter hibernating in caves and abandoned mines.
 During summer, the northern long-eared bat roosts alone or in small colonies underneath bark or in cavities or crevices of both live and dead trees.
 It emerges at dusk to fly primarily through the understory of forested areas, feeding mostly on moths, flies, leafhoppers, caddisflies and beetles.